More

 The cost is further amplified by the increase in the remote work model.
 5% of the information leakage last year involved remote workers, with the average leak cost increasing by $1.07 million when remote workers are involved.

 The remote work model has now become a part of the new normal.
-Organizations should address these data security risks in a way that improves security regardless of the location or device employees work on.
+Organizations should address these cyber security risks for data in a way that improves security regardless of the location or device employees work on.

 6 Key Elements to Include in an Effective Data Security Policy and Best Practices